thoukydides/matterbridge-tado-hw/README.md

 ## Functionality

-The plugin exposes hot water control of tado° V3+ (or earlier) Extension Kit (BU01) or Wireless Receiver (EK01) units as Matter On/Off Switches.
+The plugin exposes hot water control of tado° V2/V3/V3+ Extension Kit (BU01) or Wireless Receiver (EK01) units as Matter On/Off Switches.
 Other functions (such as setting hot water temperature) are not supported.

 Tado° X is not supported.